-You will also have move-in documents, receipts to give the tenant when they pay rent, and move-out documents.
-Essentially, you’ll want to gather any document associated with the tenant moving in, living in the property, and moving out.
+You will also have move-in documents, receipts to give the resident when they pay rent, and move-out documents.
+Essentially, you’ll want to gather any document associated with the resident moving in, living in the property, and moving out.

 You always want to be mindful in taking care of even the small things in your house.
-The tenant will notice if you pay attention to the details.
-If you take care of it, you are more likely to have a better relationship with the tenant, which can benefit both of you in the long run.
+The resident will notice if you pay attention to the details.
+If you take care of it, you are more likely to have a better relationship with the resident, which can benefit both of you in the long run.

 Make sure the carpets are clean and the home is free of any debris.
-No tenant wants to move in and find old boxes sitting around.
+No resident wants to move in and find old boxes sitting around.
 Have the mindset of showing your home.
-It should be clean and ready to rent when tenants come to view the property.
+It should be clean and ready to rent when residents come to view the property.